"You know, you could stay forever, if you want to. There's just one tiny thing we have to do first..."note which is to sew buttons into her eyes

 Reality Is Unrealistic: Several people on IMDB complained about Coraline's Jerk Ass attitude.
 Ever seen an upset 12-year old?
 Ever seen a 12-year old who's gone through a long road trip to move into a house in the middle of nowhere, gets stuck with annoying neighbors and ignored by their parents?
 Yeah...

 To The Nightmare Before Christmas: The pumpkins in the other mother's garden look like the Mayor of Halloweentown, and the tallest of the three Ghost Children resembles Shock.
+The cat is the same sort of black, scrawny specimen seen in Halloweentown.
+A bowl that Other Mother uses resembles Jack Skellington.
 Similarly, when Wybie has his facemask/helmet on, he bears a strong resemblance to Barrel.
 There also might be one to Pixar, as one of the Shakespeare players has a baby in a backpack that looks a lot like Jack-Jack.

 The ball that the rats were playing with was the one from Luxo Jr.